2019 Trump–Ukraine scandal: Kashyap Patel

 Kashyap Patel was a national security aide for the House Intelligence Committee, under Congressman Nunes (R, CA.) during the first years of the Trump administration.
 He was the key author of a controversial memo which was central to the Republican narrative that FBI and DOJ officials inappropriately obtained FISA warrants for several of Trump campaign staffers, including Carter Page.
 Weeks later, the memo was deemed biased, consisting of "cherry picked facts".
 After the leadership changeover in of the House of Representatives, Patel was hired as a staffer for President Trump's National Security Council.
 Within months it was suspected that he had assumed the role of an additional independent back channel for the President, which was seen as potentially detrimental to American policy in Ukraine.
 It was noticed that during NSC meetings Patel took few notes and was underqualified for his portfolio, the United Nations.
 Politico reports this position was actually created specifically for Patel.
 Red flags were raised when President Trump referred to Patel as "one of his top Ukraine policy specialists" and as such wished "to discuss related documents with him".
 Patel's actual assignment has been counter-terrorism issues, rather than Ukraine.
-He was thought to have operated independently of Giuliani's irregular, informal channel.
-Impeachment inquiry witnesses have been asked what they know about Patel.
+He was thought to have operated separately from Giuliani.
+Impeachment inquiry witnesses were asked what they know about Patel.
 Fiona Hill told investigators that it seems "Patel was improperly becoming involved in Ukraine policy and was sending information to Mr. Trump."
 Sondland and Kent testified they did not come across Patel in the course of their work.

 On December 3, 2019, the House Intelligence Committee's report included phone records, acquired via subpoenas to AT&T and/or Verizon Wireless, including a 25-minute phone call between Patel and Giuliani on May 10, 2019.
 The call occurred after Giuliani and Patel attempted to call each other for several hours, and less than an hour after a call between Giuliani and Kurt Volker.
 Five minutes after the 25-minute call between Giuliani and Patel, an unidentified "-1" phone number called Giuliani for over 17 minutes, after which Giuliani called his now-indicted associate Lev Parnas for approximately 12 minutes.

 In a statement to CBS News on December 4, Patel denied being part of Giuliani's Ukraine back-channel, saying he was "never a back channel to President Trump on Ukraine matters, at all, ever", and that his call with Giuliani was "personal".

 After Richard Grenell was named acting director of national intelligence in February 2020, Patel was added as a senior adviser on February 20.

-Following the termination of Secretary Mark Esper in November 2020, Patel became the chief of staff for acting Defense Secretary Christopher C. Miller.
+Following the termination of Secretary Mark Esper in November 2020, Patel became the chief of staff for acting defense secretary Christopher C. Miller.